openedx/edx-documentation/en_us/edx_style_guide/source/templates/task.rst

   procedures for Windows and Macintosh users and shows an illustration of the result of the task.

-.. * :ref:`opencoursestaff:Add a Post` is one of a series of task topics.
+.. * :ref:`Add a Post` is one of a series of task topics.